menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 There are two types of Men&Mice Appliances: a DNS/DHCP Appliance and a DNS Caching Appliance.

 DNS/DHCP Appliance
   Can be used as a DNS and a DHCP server.
-You can also use the DNS/DHCP Appliance act as a server for the Men&Mice Suite Web Interface.
+You can also use the DNS/DHCP Appliance act as a server for the Micetro Web Application.
 Once the DNS/DHCP appliance has been configured, you work with the DNS and DHCP server just as you would work with the BIND and ISC DHCP servers.

 DNS Caching Appliance
   Contains a high-performance Caching-only DNS server.
 See :ref:`caching-appliance` for information on managing the DNS server on the DNS Caching appliance.